 - DEPENDABLE: Quick and easy access with the convenient brown, leather belt sheath making it ideal for...

 The main selling point of the knife is its price.
 Many other skinning knife models will cost you more than 100 dollars.
 This one is on the opposite side of the spectrum.
 Don’t get yourself fooled by the low price, the Sharpfinger is more than capable of delivering whatever is needed during the skinning process.
 Even though it is meant primarily to be a skinning knife, it will serve many other functions – it can be used even in the kitchen or as a woodworking knife.

-The Schrade Sharpfinger is a fixed blade knife with overall length of 7.25 inches, making it a medium sized model.
-The edge will be razor sharp when you order the knife and it will keep for long time without sharpening.
+The Schrade Sharpfinger is a fixed blade knife with an overall length of 7.25 inches, making it a medium-sized model.
+The edge will be razor-sharp when you order the knife and it will keep for a long time without sharpening.
 The raised handle configuration and thumb concavity will prevent the knife from slipping.

-It also comes with a high quality full grain leather sheath which protects the blade and can be attached to one’s belt.
-What I really like is the fact that Schrade offers limited lifetime warranty.
+It also comes with a high-quality full-grain leather sheath that protects the blade and can be attached to one’s belt.
+What I really like is the fact that Schrade offers a limited lifetime warranty.

 - Includes leather sheath

 - Fixed blade knife

 - 25″ overall length

 - Limited Lifetime warranty